Real Name | Kevin George Knipfing |

 - Kevin James is 59 years old

-- Is Kevin James single or married?
-Kevin James is Married (Steffiana de la Cruz)!
+- Kevin James is currently Married (Steffiana de la Cruz)

-- Which school did Kevin James go to?
-Kevin James attended State University of New York at Cortland, Ward Melville High School
+- Which college/university did Kevin James go to?
+Kevin James went to State University of New York at Cortland, Ward Melville High School

-- Kevin James childrens names are Sienna-Marie James, Shea Joelle James, Kannon Valentine James, Sistine Sabella James
+- Kevin James kids names are Sienna-Marie James, Shea Joelle James, Kannon Valentine James, Sistine Sabella James

 FAQ